 Don't be afraid to talk to potential neighbors or local businesses before you sign the lease.
 Mention your concerns to locals and you’ll most likely get an honest response.
 It's better to have people laugh at you for a mistaken first impression rather than learning it was correct after you move into a building.

 Use your own detective skills, too.
 After all, you may prefer to live in an area where siding covers housing rather than creative graffiti.
-If you see families out for walks or people jogging, you should feel confident that you're moving into an area that won't require you to carry a Taser.
+If you see families out for walks or people jogging, you should feel confident that you're moving into a good area.

-Over 230,000 people find Chula Vista safe enough to call home.
+Over 230,000 people call Chula Vista home.
 The area has everything from one extreme to the next, but what city doesn't?
 By knowing what you prefer to have in a rental apartment and neighborhood, you can find the right location.
 So gather that list we mentioned earlier and prepare yourself for some awesome views and great lemonade.
 Your new apartment awaits!